ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Medium code model
 -----------------

-Symbols smaller than 64KiB (value TBD) are treated like the small code model.
-Symbols which are larger than 64KiB, are ``common`` or of unknown size use sections ``.ldata``, ``.lbss`` and ``.lrodata``.
-These sections are placed after all other sections and can be unlimited in size.
-Symbols in them are addressed via the GOT.
-Linkers may relax GOT indirections into PC-relative addressing for non pre-emptible symbols within 4GiB.
+The medium code model is suitable for programs that do not have large amounts of executable code, but do contain large static data objects.
+The medium code model separates data into small data and large data.
+Small data is addressed in the same way as the small code model, with the same maximum size restrictions as the small code model.
+Large data is addressed via the GOT and does not have a maximum size limit.

+Data is defined as large data if any of the following are true:

+- The data is >= 64 KiB in size.
+- The data is of unknown size.
+- The data has type ``SHN_COMMON``.

+All other data is small data.

+Large data is placed in sections with a ``l`` prefix, for example ``.lbss``, ``.ldata`` and ``.lrodata``.
+These large data sections must be placed after all other sections. ``SHN_COMMON`` data may be placed at the end of the ``.bss`` section if it is the last small data section, otherwise it should be added to ``.lbss``.

 Sample code sequences for code models
 -------------------------------------